 When I came out of that lowest point, it scared me.
 I had reached a level that I never knew was possible – complete hopelessness.
 People think suicide is hopelessness and it’s not.
 You still have hope that suicide will free you.

 When I realized I was still depressed at random, over small things, I decided I needed to do something so I never hit rock bottom again.
 I started to really learn about depression.
 I tried to identify and squash the intrusive thoughts.
 I tried anger management techniques.
-And I found a psychologist.
+And I found a psychologist, this time of my own free will.

-That knowledge showed me that I’m significantly more likely to slip into depression in March and in September.
+That knowledge showed me that I’m significantly more likely to slip into depression at certain times, following a general pattern.
 Those times of year, I’m much more likely to over-react, I’m more likely to cry for no reason.
 I can’t always manage the emotions, but I try to find a release that doesn’t hurt anyone, including myself, or anything.
 If I’m having a bad day, or a bad week, I’m better at telling someone that the depression is acting up, and I need space or attention or help.
 I still have the intrusive thoughts, like I could be free if I just don’t turn the steering wheel and instead drive right off this bridge (that’s a really common one), but I’m much better at refocusing.
 Every mistake (real or percieved) I make still feels like a huge failure, but I can tell myself to let things play out before I beat myself up over it.

 I’m never going to be healed, depression isn’t something that goes away.
 I know that I could wake up tomorrow feeling like my whole life sucks, like my family would be better off without me, for no reason whatsoever.
 Every day is a struggle, a fight to survive.
 I do better when other people or animals are depending on me, so I will always have pets.
 I’ve learned how to manage my disease.
 I’m lucky in that, and that mine isn’t as bad as other people’s.